seneye/SUDDriver/README.md

 _If you are looking for the the instructions for normal use of the SUD then please click [here](http://answers.seneye.com/en) as you are in the wrong place._

-The information in this repository provides all the details required to produce a stand-alone program to receive with the SUD over USB.
+The information in this repository provides all the details required to produce a stand-alone program to communicate with the SUD over USB.
 Source code examples are provided in ".NET" and "c" languages.

 ## Outcome